The Homestead Program is designed to provide tax credit relief to citizens who are at least 65 years of age or permanently and totally disabled.

 - You must own and occupy your home as your principal place of residence as of January 1st of the year in which you are applying.

 - With the passage of HB 85, military veterans who are 100 percent disabled from a service-related disability are now eligible for an increased homestead exemption from $25,000 to $52,300.
 Applicants must complete the Homestead Exemption Application for Disabled Veterans and Surviving Spouses (DTE105I) to receive this exemption.

 SURVIVING SPOUSE OF PUBLIC SERVICE OFFICER

 - Surviving spouse of Public Service Officers killed in the line of duty (DTE 105k).
 Application can be made by a surviving spouse of a “public service officer” killed in the line of duty, which means death in the line of duty or death from injury sustained in the line of duty, including a heart attack or other fatal injury or illness caused while in the line of duty.

 - The exemption first applies to the year in which the public service officer is killed in the line of duty.

 - A homestead or manufactured or mobile home qualifies for this reduction in taxes under this exemption for the tax year in which the public service officer dies through the tax year in which the surviving spouse dies or remarries.
 See instructions for filing a late application on page 2.

 Real Property and Manufactured Homes Applications are due by December 31st.

-To file a Homestead application, please return completed forms to the Auditor’s Office or you can file electronically online.
+To file a Homestead application that meets any of the above criteria-please print, complete and return completed forms found in the blue box to the Auditor’s Office or you can file electronically online.
 Be sure to select “new user, create an account” to begin.